How does the sperm get to the egg?

 You might remember a post I wrote about being frank with the kids, and using the correct terms for body parts.
 I also wrote a piece called Let’s Talk About Sex, Baby for AMotherworld.com.
 I really thought I was ready for this conversation as we’ve been slowly doling out the puzzle pieces for ages now.
-Since forever, we’ve taught Story and Mason (who is currently 2.5 and only really interested in comparing his penis to that of his Daddy) to use the right words for their bits and pieces.
+Since forever, we’ve taught Story and Mason (who was then 2.5 and only really interested in comparing his penis to that of his Daddy) to use the right words for their bits and pieces.
 I mean, saying “vulva” or “scrotum” shouldn’t be any more embarrassing than saying, “lungs” or “spine”, really.
 They’re all just parts of the machine, right?
 Along the same theme, we’ve always answered any of Story’s questions truthfully (Mason hasn’t started asking anything but “Why my penish big?“… typical), but also taking care to give her only as much information as requested so as not to confuse her.
 When we had Mason, she was just over two years old, and she has occasionally asked questions about how he came to be, exactly.
 She seemed happy with the whole, “A seed from Daddy and an egg from Mommy combined to make a Mason in Mommy’s tummy” story.

 wanted needed to know.